Moonveil-Kanata/MuraDeck/README.md

 ## 🔴 Known Limitations
 Shaders are designed to work with landscape 16:xx aspect ratio.
 Other than 16:xx ratios will causing mura looks worse, since it's designed to stretch to horizontal.

 During development, it was tested using `xwininfo` to get current window resolution.
 The difficulty starts, when trying to achieve the timing to trigger the ``xwininfo``.
-If some of you able to tackle this limitation, feel free to contribute to the project.
+If some of you able to tackle this limitation, feel free to contribute to thish project.

 ## 🟡 TL;DR
 Average Samsung-panel on Steam Deck have known-issues called Mura Effect and raised gamma, where it has bad gray-uniformity on certain Hz and brightness.
 Resulting, grainy/dirty looks on the screen which can consider looks like a noise or film grain.
 Causing gradient effects on near-black looks like banding when fading into black. **While the current fix provided from valve unfortunately is raising the black level with the mura map keep showing on the black pixel.**